oktaytuncay/Kubernetes/kubernetes.md

 Once all the container in a pod starts, it goes into a `Running` state where it continues to be until the program completes successfully or is terminated.

 Conditions define pods status.
 It is an array of true or false values that tell is the state of the pod.
 When a pod is scheduled on a node, the `PodScheduled` condition is set to true.
-When the pod is `Initialized`, it's value is ste to true.
+When the pod is `Initialized`, it's value is set to true.

 We know that a pod has multiple containers.
 When all the containers in the pod are ready, the `ContainersReady` condition is set to True and finally the pod itself is considered to be `Ready`

 - `PodScheduled` **<span style="color:green">True</span>** or <span style="color:red">False</span>
 - `Initialized` **<span style="color:green">True</span>** or <span style="color:red">False</span>